How Much Liters In 1 Gallon

 • 1 imperial gallon = 4.54609 liters

-Tip 3: Leverage Online Conversion Tools
+Tip 3: take advantage of Online Conversion Tools

 Tip 4: Understand Common Approximations